Lutein: benefits, dosage, contraindications

 Vision

-Foods containing high concentrations of lutein and zeaxanthin are more beneficial for eye health than other carotenoids and antioxidants such as vitamin A, lycopene, alpha or beta carotene, vitamin C, and vitamin E. Indeed, the yellow color of lutein and zeaxanthin is due to their ability to absorb blue light.
-They act as "sunglasses" that filter blue light, thus reducing chromatic aberration and preventing photoreceptor damage.
-On the other hand, it is generally accepted that macular pigment density decreases with age, although results are contradictory.
-Furthermore, epidemiological evidence has linked high dietary intake of lutein and zeaxanthin to increased optical density of macular pigments and reduced risk of developing age-related macular degeneration (AMD) and cataracts.
+Foods containing high concentrations of lutein and zeaxanthin are more beneficial for eye health than other carotenoids and antioxidants such as vitamin A, lycopene, alpha- or beta-carotene, vitamin C, and vitamin E. Indeed, the yellow color of lutein and zeaxanthin is due to their ability to absorb blue light.
+They therefore act as "sunglasses" that serve as a filter for blue light, thereby reducing chromatic aberration and helping to prevent damage to photoreceptors.
+Furthermore, it is generally accepted that macular pigment density decreases with age, although results are contradictory.
+In addition, epidemiological evidence has associated a high dietary intake of lutein and zeaxanthin with increased optical density of macular pigments and a reduced risk of developing age-related macular degeneration (AMD) and cataracts.

 Usages associés